lunarmodules/ldoc/docs/doc.md

         ...
     end

+As always, explicit tags can override this behaviour if it is inappropriate.

-## Supporting Extension modules written in C
+## Extension modules written in C

 LDoc can process C/C++ files: